 Environmental sustainability analysis should also be a part of the analysis for SWI.
-It is anticipated that SWI will have similar environmental effects to most electronic business developments.
-At least, the use of paper and energy for producing and transporting documents will be reduced.
-One method of analysis that could be implemented here is, for example, Supply Chain Scorecard and Environmental Footprint analysis.
+It is anticipated that SWI will have the similar effects to environment as most of the electronic business developments.
+At least the use of paper and energy for producing, transporting the documents will be reduced.
+The analysing methods that could be implemented here are e.g. Supply Chain Environmental Sustainability Scorecard and Environmental footprint analysis.

-6. Analysis of parties' and stakeholders' business needs
+6. Analysis of parties and stakeholders' business needs

-949 It is crucial to analyze the roles and benefits of each of the parties involved in the SWI implementation.
-950 The scope and objective of the SWI project could be defined by analyzing the existing trade relationship 951 and capacity between the participating countries and their readiness/preparedness for SWI.
-Below 952 is an outline of the business needs of each stakeholder in relation to the cross-border trade facilitation 953 business processes:
+It is crucial to analyse the roles and benefits of each parties involved in the SWI implementation.
+The scope and objective of the SWI project could be defined by analysing the existing trade relationship and capacity between the participating countries and its readiness/preparedness for SWI.
+Below outlines the business needs of each stakeholder in relation to the cross-border trade facilitation business processes:

-Governments (top/deciding level): Governments play a key role in establishing Single Window Interoperability.
-Government decisions pave the way for trade agreements and conventions resulting in increased trade volumes.
-Government decision or acceptance is required when starting to establish and implement information exchange between National Single Window systems of two countries or economies.
-Governments can also create a feasible environment for implementation of trade facilitation measures, allowing benefits like Single Window Interoperability to be realized.
+Governments (top/deciding level) - Governments play a key role in establishing Single Window Interoperability.
+Government decisions pave the way for trade agreements and conventions resulting increase of trade volumes.
+The government decision or acceptance is required when starting to establish and implement information exchange between National Single Window systems between two countries or economies.
+Governments can also create a feasible environment for implementation of trade facilitation measures, allowing its benefits like Single Window interoperability to be utilised.

-Lead agency (implementation level): A Single Window lead agency takes the responsibility of coordinating and implementing the SWI activity.
-The lead agency will also take action to negotiate on harmonization of practices and interfaces as well as necessary information such as data sets (documents), codes, etc. The lead agency may take care of the implementation action itself or nominate a Single Window Service Provider to take care at least of the technical implementation of Single Window Interoperability.
+Lead Agency (implementation level) - Single Window lead agency take the responsibility of coordinating and implementing the SWI activity.
+Lead agency will also take the action to negotiate on harmonization of practices and interfaces as well as necessary information, like data sets (documents), codes etc. The lead agency may take care of the implementation action itself or nominate a Single Window Service Provider to take care at least of the technical implementation of Single Window interoperability.

-Traders/declarants (information source level): Without traders and the requirement to provide information on the traded goods along the supply chain for fiscal and other purposes, SWI activity will not be needed.
+Traders/Declarants (information source level) - Without traders and the requirement to provide information on the traded goods along the supply chain for fiscal and other purposes the SWI activity will not be needed.
 The SWI activity is established to facilitate the traders' burden to provide information to administration.